 In the aftermath of the crisis, the ARA played an essential role in supporting its members contributing to the industry’s law and regulatory reform and targeted training and education to reinvigorate the sector’s business leaders, owners and employees.

 In 2023, the ARA celebrates 120 years in informing, advocating, educating and unifying the retail industry.
+During this year, the Australian Association for Floral Designers (AAFD) merges with the ARA after a strong history of more than 45 years in advocating on behalf of their members.

 Milestones in the ARAs history